wxllow/applemusicrp/README.md

 - Light-weight (Uses only 0.5% CPU and less than 40MB of memory on 2020 M1 Macbook Air)
 - Easy to install/use, all you need to do is run the app, no configuration required!
 - Universal Application
+- Shows time elapsed (How far into the song you are)
 ## Usage

 - Download the latest version (in Releases), double click it, and move the .app "file" to your Applications folder (or wherever you wish.)